nicholasjng/personal-website/content/math/regularity.md

 Unfortunately, not quite.
 There are multiple problems that I omitted here, but that need to be worked out first:

 1. What even is the Fourier Transform of a time series supposed to be?
 How would you define the Fourier Transform of a stochastic process?
 2. The periodogram is bad as a spectral density estimator - it does not even converge pointwise to the expected value of the spectral density.
 You need to first "repair" it by using smoothing methods.
 3. Binary events need to be binned and resampled - depending on the binning frequency, you end up with more or fewer zeros, which also influences your signal.

-This concludes my first post on my thesis project.
-If you are interested, feel free to check out the [GitHub repository](https://github.com/njunge94/timeseries-thesis) with my thesis code, which contains Cython-powered implementations of ApEn and its derivatives.
+This concludes my first post on my thesis.
+If you are interested, feel free to check out the [GitHub repository](https://github.com/njunge94/timeseries-thesis) with my thesis code, which contains Cython-powered implementations of ApEn and its relatives.
 See you for the next one!